top of page

 If you are worried about longevity and perfection over convenience, just go with the IDEAL 45-092 Stripmaster ($45).
 I have one of those as well as a backup.

 Hope this was helpful for cruisers that don't want to break the bank but want to have their electrical connections last a long time.
-Happy Crimping!
+Happy Stripping and Crimping!

 POPULAR